 It is telling too, that algorithms explore statistics through which hypotheses are tested on a Cartesian understanding of consciousness.
 Cartesian consciousness arises from the ‘hard’ structure of the brain, and does not account for the paradox of the changes in information which exist in constant flux around an individual’s experience.
 The etymology for statistic does indeed share its origin with the ‘state’; and adheres to respect for the leviathan – a shared consensus amongst the people to respect the absolute rule of the sovereign.
 Under this absolute rule of the sovereign, ‘consumers’ are – under a perceived natural law – examined under a dualistic x/y interpretation of cause and effect.
 That is to say – evidence exists for the purpose of proving a hypothesis across few measurable criteria; often for the purpose of understanding a human or a mind.
 Alexander Wendt at the University of Ohio discusses this; pointing out that many of the social sciences missed out the mathematical and probabilistic changes explored in the quantum revolution.
-The Cartesian and Newtonian ways of examining cause and effect lead to hypothesis becoming causal and often spuriously correlative – the questions tested in the hypothesis – when ‘proven’ resultantly become engineered into the collective understanding of the society.
+The Cartesian and Newtonian ways of examining cause and effect lead to hypothesis becoming causal and often spuriously correlative – the questions tested in the hypothesis – when ‘proven’ resultantly become engineered into the collective understanding of the society (though advances in neuroscience might be seen with regard to understanding visual systems using quaternion 3d kinematic developed and recorded through the added dimension of time).
 With regard to ‘Artificial Intelligence’ or the more aptly named ‘Computational Statistics’ – the algorithms programmed into testing such hypothesis mean the biases of the viewer are shared with the biases of the examiner who wrote such an algorithm in the first place.
 Examining a system cannot be explored under any dualism and the ‘controls’ for any experiment cannot take into account the numerous variables which are, again, infinitely more complicated than x/y or z – being the linguistically bio-generative creatures that we are – moving and chatting like dolphins in a sea of space and time.
 The simplified Newtonian nature of examining and adapting the bio-generative mathematical logic and language of an individual does not do justice to the generative grammar which rests as a bio-generative basis for each language.
 It develops a hierarchy of the mind for organisations placing value in an individual which becomes numerical and statistical.
 We should recall therefore, what the purpose of the modern technological revolution is – it existed for the purpose of liberation – and not conscription.
 Between 2012 and 2016 in the UK – time in front of screens increased 90% year on year.
 This marked change would suggest a massive social change – so much so – that it is almost impossible to examine the effect that this may have on the population’s well-being.

 The purpose of the algorithmic intelligence in the 21st century has thus far been managed by some of the tech giants including Apple, Amazon, Alphabet, Microsoft, Facebook.
 Each of these has provided access to goods or communicational services to improve the standards of living for each individual.
 These technologies are now ubiquitous.
 Yet in ‘The Tragedy of the Commons’ – the dilemma through which individuals in a shared space compete for, and resultantly deplete resources through shared action for the common good – the commons and the commodity frequently belongs to the technology which engages us.
 And the common resource, now planetary, has become not only the materials and resources which we require to live and thrive, but also the human mind.